Build success by engaging residents. Residents can be a strong asset in your planning, communication, implementation, and policy adherence efforts.

 - Listen and respond to resident concerns, elicit their feedback about how it’s working, and stay open to their suggestions.

-Residents can be your strongest asset while implementing the policy and can assist with compliance by sharing information, helping other residents understand the purpose of the policy, and reporting suspected violations.
+Residents can be your strongest asset while implementing the policy and can assist with adherence by sharing information, helping other residents understand the purpose of the policy, and reporting suspected violations.

 They can also help provide cessation support, for example, by providing encouragement and support to people who are considering or attempting to stop smoking, and by sharing information about available cessation resources.